 I actually found it kind of funny that certain elephants would only eat watermelon after finishing the pumpkin first, or that in order to get them to follow us, we just kind of had to get to walking, and they’d eventually realize they were missing out on fun and more food by not following.

 Additionally, the nature park provides a home for dogs and cats.
 It truly is a sanctuary for all kinds of animals who need a new home.

 This video should help to show exactly how much fun I had:

 It was one of the best things I’ve done in Thailand.
-I’ve now spent over 4 collective months there and have been dying

-    to play with elephants, but didn’t know of an ethical way to do it.
-Now that I’ve checked out the nature park myself, I

-    know that they’re doing great work and have no reservations about attaching my blog and name to theirs.
+I’ve now spent over 4 collective months there and before this experience had been dying to play with elephants, but didn’t know of an ethical way to do it.
+Now that I’ve checked out the nature park myself, I know that they’re doing great work and have no reservations about attaching my blog and name to theirs.

 Definitely check out Elephant Nature Park if you’re going to Thailand.
-It’s sure to become one of your favorite
+It’s sure to become one of your favorite memories.

-    memories.

-    * In the spirit of full disclosure, I was a guest of the Elephant Nature Park, there to help them spread the word about

-    this amazing cause.
-They did not ask that I write a favorable review, but even if they had, it would have been entirely

-    unnecessary because everyone who visits loves ENP (don’t believe me?
-Check out their trip advisor reviews!)
+In the spirit of full disclosure, I was a guest of Elephant Nature Park, there to help them spread the word about this amazing cause.
+They did not ask that I write a favorable review, but even if they had, it would have been entirely unnecessary because everyone who visits loves ENP (don’t believe me?
+Check out their TripAdvisor reviews!)

-    You may also notice that in the linked Sri Lanka post, I mention a travel blogging calendar, the proceeds of which went

-    to this very organization.
+You may have noticed me in the past, when discussing Sri Lanka, mentioning a travel blogging calendar, the proceeds of which went to this very organization.
 I’m pleased to report that we raised and donated $7,500 to help them buy new land.